 1864 - CSS Tallahassee, commanded by Cmdr.
 John Taylor Wood, returns to Wilmington, N.C. to refuel on coal.
 During her more than two week raid, CSS Tallahassee destroys 26 vessels and captures seven others.

-1944 - USS Picuda (SS 382), in an attack on a Japanese convoy at the western entrance to the Babuyan Channel, sinks destroyer Yunagi 20 miles north-northeast of the Philippines and merchant tanker Kotoku Maru.
+1944 - USS Picuda (SS 382), in attack on Japanese convoy at the western entrance to the Babuyan Channel, sinks destroyer Yunagi 20 miles north-northeast of Cape Bojeador, Philippines and merchant tanker Kotoku Maru.

 1951 - 23 fighters from USS Essex (CV 9) escort Air Force heavy bombers in an attack on Najin, Korea due to the target being beyond range of land-based fighters.